 German Authorities on High Alert as Debris from International Space Station Could Threaten Western State

-Germany is currently on high alert as it prepares for the possible arrival of debris that could fall from the International Space Station (ISS) on Friday.
+Germany is currently on high alert as it prepares for the possible arrival of debris that might fall from the International Space Station (ISS) on Friday.
 Reports suggest that the debris may land in the western state of Rhineland-Palatinate or other parts of the country.

 The space junk in question is a battery pack that became detached from the ISS three years ago.
 Weighing a hefty 2.6 tons (2600 kilograms), it is roughly the size of an SUV.
 The German Aerospace Center (DLR) has predicted that the debris might enter the atmosphere above North America, but assures that it will likely burn up as it nears the Earth’s surface.